 Credits can help to fill gaps in your National Insurance record, to make sure you qualify for certain benefits including the State Pension.

-Check your National Insurance record for gaps.
+Check your National Insurance record (external link) for gaps.

 You get one of these types of credits if you are eligible: